Banner

 Brain-inspired Medical Image Analysis for Computer-aided Diagnosis

-Bart H. Romeny, Department of Biomedical Engineering, Eindhoven University of Technology (TU/e), Netherlands
+Bart H. Romeny, Eindhoven University of Technology (TU/e), Netherlands

 Designing for Somaesthetic Experiences - Focusing on Actuation Rather than Sensing?